 Due to the nature of seed tape, growers will often have much less choice in terms of which varieties of crops they are able to grow.
 Additionally, the cost of purchasing seed tape is much greater than the cost of purchasing traditional seed packets.

 Luckily, for gardeners on a budget, there are various methods which can be implemented to create their own seed tapes.
-And while the process may be somewhat time consuming, doing so allows for growers to choose exactly which varieties of plants they would like to grow, as well as save money.
+While the process may be somewhat time consuming, doing so allows for growers to choose exactly which varieties of plants they would like to grow, as well as save money.